lailahgrant/frontend-development-bootcamp-course/README.md

 > ii) a) Change the background color of a webpage when you click on the webpage
 > <img src="./console5.PNG" alt="add a click event on the console to Change the background color of a webpage when you click on the webpage">

+## What is JavaScript?
+- JavaScript is a programming language for the web.

+### What can you do with JS?
+- Develop web applications using Angular, Reactjs, Vuejs, Nestjs(backend)
+- Develop desktop applications using Electron
+- Develop mobile applications using React Native, Native Script
+- Develop AI and Machine learning projects using TensorFlow.

+### What is a JavaScript Framework?
+- A framework is something built on top of a programming language.
+- It is an abstraction on top of js that enables a developer to do something more efficiently in less time. e.g. Facebook's frontend is built on Reactjs Library for efficiency and time saving.

+### Is JavaScript the best language?
+- It depends on the <u>Use case</u>
+- For example, if you need a a web application, <i>JavaScript or a js framework</i> will be the best option
+- If you need an AI for a Tesla car, <i>Python</i> would be the best option.
+- If you need a banking application, <i>C or C++</i>, would be the best option.